DanielEvansLab/clusterTools/WWmaster-CentOS7.md

 Install Warewulf

 **build_it function creates RPM build environment.
 First argument is where source files are located (e.g. /root/warewulf/common/), second argument is where RPMs will be built /root/rpmbuild/.
 Makes everything in first argument dir, then copies all warewulf files to /root/rpmbuild/SOURCES, but I don't understand the very last command rpmbuild -bb ./.spec.
 The command is still in /root/warewulf/common, is rpmbuild run from there?
-Might be nice to run the function on the first warewulf component and see where files are created.**
+Might be nice to run the function on the first warewulf component and see where files are created.
+SPEC file directs rpmbuild kind of like a makefile for make.**

 ```
 # Build Warewulf from SVN